Cardi B Shuts Down Plastic Surgery Haters With Sexy Dance In Black Thong

 — Dave Quinn (@NineDaves) September 9, 2019

 Cardi has never been shy about sharing her plastic surgery experiences or weighing in on most topics.
 As The Inquisitr previously reported, the outspoken rapper has been making her voice heard.
-She has even been getting into politics in a big way after she recently spoke with presidential candidate Senator Bernie Sanders.
+She has even been getting into politics in a big way after she recently spoke with presidential candidate Sen. Bernie Sanders.

 The pair spoke about middle-class wages, unions, and jobs while hanging out in a nail salon in Detroit, Michigan.
 Cardi said that she is supporting the Vermont senator in his bid for election against Donald Trump in the upcoming 2020 race.